Balangir: Airport

 The Jharsuguda Airport at Jharsuguda is the nearest airport to the city while Swami Vivekananda Airport at Raipur, Chhattisgarh is 234 km away.
 Biju Patnaik International Airport in the state capital, Bhubaneswar is 327 km away by road and 397 km by rail.

-Railway Station
+Railway station

 Balangir Junction railway station on the Jharsuguda-Sambalpur-Titlagarh railway line of East Coast Railways is the city's railway link to the national railway network.

 Highway

 Bolangir is connected by road to the state capital Bhubaneswar which is 327 km to the east.

 Politics

-Current MLA from Bolangir Assembly Constituency is Narasingha Mishra of Indian National Congress, who won the seat in State elections of 2014 by defeating BJD stalwart Ananga Udaya Singh Deo.
+Current MLA from Bolangir Assembly Constituency is Kalikesh Narayan Singh Deo of Biju Janata Dal, who won the seat in State elections of 2024.

 Bolangir is part of Bolangir (Lok Sabha constituency).

 Culture

 The Nuakhai

 The "Nuakhai" is a social festival of unity.
 This festival is observed among kith and kins during the month of Bhadraba.
 The appropriate date of the Nuakhai is just the day after the Ganesh Puja.
 It is a festival of harvest of crops.
 On this occasion, the new grain after harvesting is first offered to the local deity and during this festival, the people get themselves lost in merrymakings.
 Wearing new clothes, preparing delicious foods the people of this area celebrate this festival with enthusiasm.
 It is mostly an agricultural festival of Western Odisha.
 It can also be dubbed as The 'Baisakhi' of Odisha.